Sustainable Israeli-Palestinian Projects to Hold 2nd Annual Update

 Peter Ornstein is an environmental attorney and mediator living in Boulder, Colorado.
 Peter founded Sustainable Israeli-Palestinian Projects (SIPProjects.org), a nonprofit organization that engages Israeli and Palestinian communities to work to further common environmental and other interests, and to build meaningful connections between people in the United States and Israeli and Palestinian communities involved in these efforts.
 Peter is also on the board of the Boulder-Ramat HaNegev Sister City Initiative.

-Join Rabbi Dr. Tirzah Firestone in conversation with leaders at the forefront of racial justice, collective healing, and change-making in our communities.
+On Sunday, join Rabbi Dr. Tirzah Firestone in a virtual conversation with leaders at the forefront of racial justice, collective healing, and change-making in our communities.
 We will learn about opportunities for critical reflection on issues of race, religion, and identity.
-Most importantly, by participating in authentic and meaningful conversation, we will be prepared to approach our world with a greater capacity for sensitivity and compassion.